jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

 ##### Prompt

-We use a [predefined prompt template](https://github.com/jina-ai/langchain-serve/blob/ae9f63ab7cbf545fb16a71499c2dd55cfd922586/lcserve/backend/slackbot/slackbot.py#L303) for the agent to act like a Slack bot.
+We use a [predefined prompt template](https://github.com/jina-ai/langchain-serve/blob/98a586254cfe0b01409a5ce7e6d4af23d57bff32/lcserve/backend/slackbot/slackbot.py#L303) for the agent to act like a Slack bot.
 This can be easily extended to fit your application.

 ##### Memory
 Since slack threads can be long and go beyond the token limits for LLMs, we use `memory` modules defined in `langchain` to store the conversation history.
-The [get_memory fucntion](https://github.com/jina-ai/langchain-serve/blob/ae9f63ab7cbf545fb16a71499c2dd55cfd922586/lcserve/backend/slackbot/memory.py#L29) is just some opinionated memory objects generated from conversation history.
+The [get_memory function](https://github.com/jina-ai/langchain-serve/blob/98a586254cfe0b01409a5ce7e6d4af23d57bff32/lcserve/backend/slackbot/memory.py#L29) is just some opinionated memory objects generated from conversation history.
 You can use custom memory objects as well - e.g.- [LlamaIndex's memory wrappers](https://github.com/jerryjliu/llama_index/blob/main/examples/langchain_demo/LangchainDemo.ipynb).

 ##### Tools
-Likewise, we have a pre-defined tool for Slack - a slack thread parser that extracts the conversation history from the thread UR and makes it available in current context.
+Likewise, we have a pre-defined tool for Slack - a [slack thread parser](https://github.com/jina-ai/langchain-serve/blob/98a586254cfe0b01409a5ce7e6d4af23d57bff32/lcserve/backend/slackbot/slackbot.py#L147) that extracts the conversation history from the thread UR and makes it available in current context.
 This proves useful when the user shares a different thread URL with the bot.
 This can be extended to other [pre-defined tools in langchain](https://python.langchain.com/docs/modules/agents/tools/) or, [custom tools](https://python.langchain.com/docs/modules/agents/tools/how_to/custom_tools)  can be built as per the requirements.

 ##### Workspace